Deducing interfaces¶

 andack

 (and possibly more) it’s likely that this set is a Wishbone interface.
-Among all interfaces, interface that has the highest matching score is selected.
+Among all interfaces, the interface that has the highest matching score is selected.

-Step 1. - splitting ports into subsets¶
+Step 1 - splitting ports into subsets¶

 First, all ports of a module are grouped into disjoint subsets.
 Execution of this step differs based on the options supplied to topwrap parse